runpod/docs/docs/serverless/workers/custom-worker.md

 :::tip

-For an even faster start, clone the [worker-basic](https://github.com/runpod-workers/worker-basic) repository to get a pre-configured template for building and deploying Serverless workers.
+For an even faster start, clone the [worker-basic](https://github.com/runpod-workers/worker-basic) repository for a pre-configured template for building and deploying Serverless workers.
 After cloning the repository, skip to [step 6 of this tutorial](#step-6-build-and-push-your-docker-image) to deploy and test the endpoint.

 :::